ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 The following questions often arise about the {{site.data.keyword.block_storage_is_short}} service.
 If you have other questions you'd like to see answered here, provide feedback by using the **Open doc issue** or **Edit topic** links.
 {: shortdesc}

-## Questions about the defined performance volume profile family
+## Where is defined performance volume family available for provisioning?
-{: #block-storage-sdp-questions}

-Customers with special access can provision storage with the new `sdp` profile.
-The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during the select availability release.
-For more information about this release, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).
-{: preview}

-## What does Select Availability mean for the defined performance volume family?
 {: faq}
 {: #faq-sdp-release}

-Customers with special approval to preview the second-generation Block Storage offering can provision block volumes with the new `sdp` profile.
-The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during this release.
-If you're interested in previewing the new offering, contact your assigned Account team representative or Customer Success Manager.
+You can provision storage with the `sdp` profile in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
+For more information, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about).

-## Which interface can I use to create Block Storage volumes with the `sdp` profile?
-{: faq}
-{: #faq-sdp-interfaces}

-Customers with special approval to preview the defined performance volume profile family can provision volumes with the `sdp` profile in the console, from the CLI, with the API, or Terraform.

-When you're provisioning in the console, select the `sdp` profile when you provision a virtual server instance or a stand-alone volume.
-For more information, see [Creating {{site.data.keyword.block_storage_is_short}} volumes in the console](/docs/vpc?topic=vpc-creating-block-storage&interface=ui#creating-block-storage-ui).{: ui}

-When you're provisioning from the CLI, you must specify the volume profile as `sdp` in your `volume-create` command.
-No extra options are needed.
-For more information, see [creating {{site.data.keyword.block_storage_is_short}} volumes from the CLI](/docs/vpc?topic=vpc-creating-block-storage&interface=cli#creating-block-storage-cli).{: cli}

-When you're provisioning with the VPC API, you must specify the volume profile as `sdp` in the `POST /instances` or `POST /volumes` requests.
-No extra options are needed.
-For more information, see the [Creating {{site.data.keyword.block_storage_is_short}} volumes with the API](/docs/vpc?topic=vpc-creating-block-storage&interface=api#creating-block-storage-api).{: api}

-When you're provisioning with Terraform, use the `ibm_is_volume` resource and specify the `sdp` profile.
-For more information, see [Creating stand-alone Block Storage for VPC volumes with Terraform](/docs/vpc?topic=vpc-creating-block-storage&interface=terraform#creating-vol-terraform).{: terraform}

 ## What functions are supported in this release of the `sdp` profile?
 {: faq}